sergiusens/snappy-docs/core/images.md

 This will ask you for a password to protect the key and will take some time to finish (it's creating a 4096 bit long key and needs some entropy to complete: you can move the mouse, type on the keyboard, etc.)

-You can see your key with:
+You can list your keys with:

     $ snap keys

 ### Upload the key to the store

-Next, you have to upload the key to the store, effectively linking it to your account.
-During this step, you will be asked to login with your store account.
+Next, you have to upload it to the store, effectively linking it to your account.
+During this step, you will be asked to login with your store account credentials.

 Note that this step requires at least snapcraft 2.17.

     $ snapcraft register-key

-The key is now registered with the store and we can start the actual image building.
+The key is now registered with the store and you can start the actual image building.

 ## Image building

-An ubuntu-core image is composed of at least three snaps: OS, gadget and kernel.
-These are declared by a "model assertion", a signed JSON document defining your image.
+An `ubuntu-core` image is composed of at least three snaps: OS, gadget and kernel.
+THis composition is declared through a "model assertion", a signed JSON document defining your image.

 ### Create a model assertion